platformio/platformio-docs/projectconf/advanced_scripting.rst

 Override Board Configuration
 ''''''''''''''''''''''''''''

-PlatformIO allows to override some basic options (integer or string values) using :ref:`projectconf_board_more_options` in :ref:`projectconf`.
+PlatformIO allows one to override some basic options (integer or string values) using :ref:`projectconf_board_more_options` in :ref:`projectconf`.
 Sometimes you need to do complex changes to default board manifest and extra PRE scripting work well here.
 See example below how to override default